Family Ties (short story collection): Major themes

 sudden epiphany.
-In this basic structure, they often resemble the later novel The Passion According to G.H..
 Reflecting the author's own experience at the time, and as the title suggests, the characters in Family Ties are often housewives struggling to balance the demands of family and marriage with a wilder, less controllable life, symbolized by the experience of Ana in "Love", whose careful life breaks down when she is confronted with the wildness of a garden, in this case the Jardim Botânico of Rio de Janeiro.

 Literary significance and reception

 The stories would eventually be recognized as a high point in Brazilian literature.
 Two of Brazil's most famous writers immediately recognized the importance of Family Ties.
 Fernando Sabino wrote that "you've written eight stories like nobody has come even close to writing in Brazil", adding that the book would be "exactly, sincerely, indisputably, and even humbly, the best book of stories ever published in Brazil".
 Erico Verissimo told her: "I haven't written about your book of stories out of sheer embarrassment to tell you what I think of it.
 Here goes: the most important story collection published in this country since Machado de Assis," who is Brazil's classic novelist.